art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Artists

 A person who created an artwork.
 This is a type of Agent.
+For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#artists).

 ## Venues

 An organization like a museum.
 This is a type of Agent.
+For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#venues).

 ## Departments

 Represents a curatorial department in the museum.
+For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#departments).

 * `id` - Unique identifier of this resource.
 Taken from the source system
 * `title` - Name of this resource